Lingletao/Simple-Gadget-Collection--for-Object-Detection-Tasks/README.md

   |--train.json
   |--val.json
 ```
-By the way, it will automatically count information about the kinds your dataset contains and the number of its instances.
+By the way, it will automatically count information about the kinds your dataset contains and the number of its instances.(like this ↓)
 ```
 =======Statistic Details===========
 Class Name: green_net, Instances: 119